Call a Security of Payments Lawyer to get help on any of your payment issues such as late payment and non-payment.

 When dealing with payments, you should do it the legal way.
 Contracts Specialist can explain to you the important aspects of an invoice under the Security of Payment Act NSW.

 An invoice is basically referred to as the tax invoice.
 It is a document issued by a provider of products or services to the purchaser.
+It serves as a record of purchase or proof of transaction.
 You will need a tax invoice if the claim is more than $82.50 (including Goods and Services Tax or GST).

 Serving a tax invoice plays a vital part in the Security of Payment process.